Truck Ladder Racks

 Special Notes:

-* When strapping down my canoe, I strapped it to the tie down loops inside the bed, not the racks themselves.
-It is most likely okay to strap the canoe exclusively to the racks, but I felt that strapping it to the bed of the truck provided added security and peace of mind.
-I am still in the process of engineering the best tie down scenario.
+* When strapping down my canoe, I strapped it to the tie-down loops inside the bed, not the racks themselves.
+It is likely okay to strap the canoe exclusively to the racks, but I also strapped it to the tie-down loops.
+For me, it provided added security and peace of mind.
+I am still in the process of engineering the best tie-down scenario.

-* The material that you choose to use for the uprights is entirely up to you.
-I provided a couple of different options in this tutorial to show how either plywood or milled wood can be used.
+* The material you choose for the uprights is entirely up to you.
+In this tutorial, I compared plywood and milled lumber.

 What next?